ryan-inman/post-install-config/README.md

 <br />

 <p>
-Click Agent Panel -> Users -> Add New.
+Go to Agent Panel -> Users -> Add New.
 Create two users with an email and name.
 </p>
 <br />

 <p>
 <b> Step 7: Configure SLA</b>
 <br />
-  "<a href="https://docs.osticket.com/en/latest/Admin/Manage/SLA%20Plans.html"> SLA</a> Plans or Service Level Agreements, are unlimited in osTicket.
+  "<a href="https://docs.osticket.com/en/latest/Admin/Manage/SLA%20Plans.html">SLA</a> Plans or Service Level Agreements, are unlimited in osTicket.
 The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed."

 <p>
-Click Admin Panel -> Manage -> SLA.
-We will create 3 different SLA's.
+Go to Admin Panel -> Manage -> SLA.
+We will create three different SLA's.
 <br />
  - Sev A (1 hour, 24/7)
 <br />